Dani334/DS-A3/README.md

 The way I have simulated delays and dropping of messages is by using a message queue and timestamps on each message.
 Each message is receieved instantly but if the delayed boolean is set then it will randomise either the chance it replies instantly, the chance is drops the message or the time before replying to the message.
 The profiles were set up as follows:

-Member 1: reply instantly to everything no matter what Member 2: has a 30% chance to reply instantly to messages otherwise has a 7.5 second delay Member 3: has a 10% chance to drop a message.
-Also has a 100% chance for a 5 second delay if no messages dropped Members 4-9: have a randomised interval between 0 and 2.5 delay
+- Member 1: reply instantly to everything no matter what
+- Member 2: has a 30% chance to reply instantly to messages otherwise has a 7.5 second delay
+- Member 3: has a 10% chance to drop a message.
+Also has a 100% chance for a 5 second delay if no messages dropped
+- Members 4-9: have a randomised interval between 0 and 2.5 seconds delay

 ### Helper classes